sana33/SDCOR/Readme.md

   * #### "CLEAR AXES" button

-    This button clears all the axes plots along with the static text fields dedicated to depict a property or the outputs of the selected algorithm.
+    This button clears all the axes plots along with some static text fields dedicated to depict a property or the outputs of the selected algorithm.

   * #### "RESET BTNS" button

     If during the operation, any error happens and the process is halted, or it is stopped intentionally, then all the disabled elements remain inactive.
-This button activates them again.
+This button reactivates them.

   * #### "SAVE WORKSPACE" button